Weighing in: Craft CMS vs WordPress

 What is Craft CMS?

-Craft is a modern CMS platform that offers brands unrivalled customisation.
+Founded in 2013 by software company Pixel & Tonic, Craft CMS is a modern CMS platform that offers brands unrivalled customisation.
 While it may be 10 years younger and be no match for the popularity of its rival, accounting for a mere 43,000 websites, you’d be wrong to disregard Craft CMS as an unworthy competitor.

-Its flexibility, security and performance credentials are tempting more and more businesses who want scalable, long-term solutions that prioritise user-friendly management.
-Craft CMS’s reputation may appear paltry in comparison, but when you’ve got global brands such as IKEA, Volkswagen, Adidas, Netflix and Hootsuite using it, you know that it’s worth taking seriously.
+It is these flexibility, security, and performance credentials that are tempting more and more businesses that want scalable, long-term solutions that prioritise user-friendly management.
+Craft CMS’s reputation may appear paltry in comparison, but it's the CMS of choice for some of the world's largest and most recognisable brands, including:

 Want to know more about why developers are choosing this supposed underdog?
 Let’s take a closer look.